 You can also preview any version of a container.
 A version is essentially a saved snapshot of the container.
 To preview a previous version of your container, navigate to the Versions tab and next to the desired version select Action → Preview.

-You will see an orange preview notification banner on the Container Overview page when preview mode is enabled.
+You will see an orange preview notification banner on the Workspace Overview page when preview mode is enabled.